The staff of Hamilton Fire District #3

 About the District

-Established in 1913, the Hamilton Fire District #3 provides fire protection, non-transport first responder medical service to the residents of Fire District #3 and also supplies all of Hamilton Township with basic and technical rescue services as well.
+Established May 18, 1912, the Hamilton Fire District #3 provides fire protection, non-transport first responder medical service to the residents of Fire District #3 and also supplies all of Hamilton Township with basic and technical rescue services as well.
 We are a diverse community within Hamilton Township, Mercer County, with a first due Engine response area of five square miles, a first due Ladder response area of more than twenty square miles and a Rescue response area of forty-five square miles.

 Located within our Fire District, are critical infrastructure systems such as a major power generation facility which supports the regional electric grid, four petroleum handling facilities which support the regions adjacent to and including Mercer County and the neighboring State of Pennsylvania.
 There are also numerous natural gas pipe lines, energy transmission lines, the New Jersey Regional Light Rail Line, Conrail heavy freight rail line and two major interstate highways systems within our district.
 We are also responsible for providing marine search and rescue for the Delaware River, which is used to supply the critical infrastructure systems and facilities listed above as well as being used for recreational purposes such as boating and fishing.